Fluid-inertia torques from particle-shape symmetry: Symmetry constraints on torque

 \subsection{Orthorhombic pyramidal symmetry ($C_{2v}$)}

 Figure~\ref{fig:shapes}({\bf d}) shows a particle that has the same symmetry as $D_{2h}$, but with broken reflection symmetry in the $\ve n$-direction (orthorhombic pyramidal symmetry $C_{2v}$).
-Examples of such particles are curved planar fibres with constant radius of curvature \cite{candelier2024torques}, symmetrically bent disks \cite{miara2024dynamics} (Fig.~\ref{fig:cs}), and the so-called oloid \cite{flapper2025settling}.
+Examples of such particles are curved planar fibres with constant radius of curvature \cite{candelier2024torques}, and symmetrically bent disks \cite{miara2024dynamics} (Fig.~\ref{fig:cs}).
 The tensors $\ma A$, $\ma C$, $\ma N^{(vv)}$, and $\ma N^{(\omega\omega)}$ of particles with $C_{2v}$ symmetry have the same form as for particles with $D_{2h}$ symmetry (discussed above).
 But the broken reflection symmetry results in a non-zero Stokes translation-rotation coupling:

 as well as a non-zero $\ma N^{(v\omega)}$:

 Now consider the corresponding expression for the fluid-inertia correction to the hydrodynamic torque.
 Since the general symmetry analysis of the unsteady contribution $\mathcal{U}$ is complicated, we only consider the steady limit, which requires $\ve \omega=0$, as discussed in the previous Section.
 For the steady $\rep$-contributions to the torque we find: